lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragment sender MUST start by transmitting the window numbered 0.

-The sender starts by a "blind transmission" phase, in which it MUST transmit all the tiles composing the window, in decreasing tile number.
+The sender starts by a "blind transmission" phase, in which it MUST transmit all the tiles composing the window, in decreasing tile index order.

 Then, it enters a "retransmission phase" in which it MUST initialize an Attempts counter to 0,